LunaHub/Friends_social_data_analysis_2019/README.md

 * [A text analysis of the.. ](https://lunahub.github.io/Friends_social_data_analysis_2019/text_analysis)

 # Data
 The data for this project is a [transcript](https://fangj.github.io/friends/?fbclid=IwAR2vf_96q737D1Q-z45fe8obSGk_iWVhCtdKAaz6hP6PA8B0W4udjwcUxAI) of the show Friends and is downloaded as a .CSV [file](https://github.com/shilpibhattacharyya/Friends_Analysis/tree/master/transcripts_friends) for each episode.

-The data is then preprossed where the line, speaker and scene is found.
+The data is then preprossed.

 # Explainer notebook
 Further more an explanatory notebooks can also be downloaded from the [repository](https://github.com/LunaHub/Friends_social_data_analysis_2019/tree/master/Jupyter_notebook) or seen here